+This guide covers both — the management agreement and the franchise agreement — and the 11 clauses that determine which one you should sign and what terms are worth fighting for.
 At BrandSync Hospitality, we have negotiated hotel brand partnership agreements across Marriott, Hilton, Hyatt, IHG, Lemon Tree, Sarovar, and 90+ other brands.
-These are the 11 clauses we fight for in every single deal — and why each one matters to your returns and your freedom as an owner.
+These are the clauses we fight for in every single deal.

 Before you read: the #1 rule of hotel brand negotiation